Monter-Leefstijl/pdfconverter/README.md

 [![Docker pulls](https://img.shields.io/docker/pulls/monterleefstijl/pdfconverter?style=flat&logo=docker&logoColor=white)](https://hub.docker.com/r/monterleefstijl/pdfconverter)

-Monter PDF Converter is a simple, developer-friendly API for converting a very large number of document formats into high-quality PDF files.
-It is designed to handle multiple *concurrent* jobs, and ensures high-availability with health checks and automatic restarts.
+Monter PDF Converter is a fast, developer-friendly API for turning an extensive range of document formats into high-quality PDFs.
+It's built to process multiple jobs concurrently, maintain high availability through health checks and automatic restarts, and simplify integration with a single conversion endpoint that automatically chooses the correct converter for each file.

 It is used in production by [Monter Leefstijl](https://www.monterleefstijl.nl/).